suztopp/stopp-portfolio2021/README.md

 The website changed quite a bit through the process, but where I got to in the end was an easier to navigate version.
 I utilised some single colour backgrounds to help with text readability.
 I moved the socials up to the navbar so they could be in the hamburger drop down for ease.
 I have struggled with responsiveness but have done a lot of work to get to where it is.
 I will continue to improve this as I learn.
-Eventually too I would like to add in icons for my skills, as I learn more developing, and to have a Projects page as opposed to a Blog page.
+Eventually too I would like to add in icons for my skills, as I learn more developing.
+I'd also like to have a Projects page as opposed to a Blog page.
 The blog page for me will become obsolete eventually.

 **HOME PAGE FINAL**